alok1929/alok1929/README.md

 ## About me:

-I am a first year engineering student, who writes articles, loves cooking and watching tv shows in his free time.
+I am a third year engineering student, who writes articles, loves cooking and watching tv shows in his free time.
 I like learning about new technologies, and teaching myself how to work with them.
 I like contributing to opensource projects, and also am an advocate of privacy (not the lawyer kind though)